Traditional marquees go under a number of names, pole tents, soft tops, (not to be confused with big tops or circus tents), or guyed marquees.

 Funky shapes in a wide variety of colours characterise stretch tents which use a special technical fabric that is stretchy but also provides structural stability.

 Inflatable tents use air to support the structure.
 Primarily used in the corporate market, they are highly customisable and capable of being branded

 Some people describe a Saddlespan tent as looking like a pringle crisp.
 They are available in different sizes and can be linked in a variety of ways to create large and interesting structures.

 Where a semi rigid frame provides the structural stability, mostly use synthetic fabrics as a covering so as to avoid the problems created by shrinkage and expansion of natural fibres.

-Giant, linkable Nordic tipis were introduced to the UK rental market in 2005.
+Giant, linkable tipis were introduced to the UK rental market in 2005.
 They are used widely for weddings, parties and festivals, and increasingly for smaller scale corporate events.